nortbotics/jekyll-ecommerce-theme/README.md

-# Nortbotics
+# 'NORTBOTICS' Jekyll eCommerce Theme
-This is the Nortbotics eCommerce site.
+This is the Jekyll theme I use for the NORTBOTICS eCommerce site.
 Originally based off of 'Jekyll Incorporated', it has been highly customized and edited.
 I found that no other Jekyll users had tried to do eCommerce - so ended up figuring much of it out on my own.
 It's not anything special, just a lot of common sense I think.
 I have much more to do, but I think this is a good start - so why not opensource it and let others use it.

 See this theme being put to use at [Nortbotics.com](http://www.Nortbotics.com)

+## How do you do static eCommerce?
+  We use FoxyCart.
+So far so good.

 ## Installation & Usage
     bundle install